ZENZO-Ecosystem/PIVX/README.md

 verifiable with a built-in blockchain explorer within the software itself.
 The block reward ratio of staking to masternodes is 35:65.

-The ZENZO(ZNZ) digital currency powers the monetary system behind ZENZO’s many use cases, such as the [ZENZO Arcade](https://arcade.zenzo.io) and the [ZENZO SDK](https://github.com/ZENZO-Ecosystem/ZENZO-SDK-NodeJS)

 **For more information, please visit [zenzo.io](https://www.zenzo.io).**